 Thanks to all of you who have supported and continue to support the Lt.
 Dan Band.
 And I encourage you to check out the foundation website at www.garysinisefoundation.org to see what the GS Foundation is all about.
 There, you can also check our merchandise page for some great items, including a copy of my book, Grateful American: A journey from self to service.

 I want to let you know that although we read all the guestbook comments, due to the great number of entries we receive, we cannot respond individually.
-Please know that I am personally grateful and that your comments mean a lot.
-It gives us a sense that people are aware of what we have been up to and knowing that is always a great incentive to keep going.
-And again, I’m so thankful to all of you who support the band through the Foundation.
-You help ensure that we can continue to bring much-needed morale-boosting entertainment to our brave active duty service members, our veterans, our wounded, our first responders, their families and those in need.
+Please know that I am personally grateful, and that your comments mean a lot.
+It gives us a sense that people are aware of what we have been up to, and knowing that, is always a great incentive to keep going.
+And again, I’m so thankful to all of you who support the band through the Gary Sinise Foundation.
+Your help will ensure that we can continue to bring much-needed morale-boosting entertainment to our brave active duty service members, our veterans, our wounded, our first responders, their families and those in need.

 All the best,